cjenn/Udacity-Project3-Arcade-Game/README.md

 Open the index.html file in a browser to start the game.

 ## Gameplay
 Use the keyboard arrow keys to move to each square in the game.
 Once the user has reached the water without colliding with the enemy, you have won.
+If the user collides with the enemy, the user's position is reset.

 ## Contributing